Frequently Asked Questions

 Links not shared publicly.

 Only Mackintosh student emails have access to the PS (Parent-Student) version of the schedule with the links to the Zoom Meetings and their Meeting IDs.
 Students can access these links also through their Student Google calendars, but only with their student accounts.
-A pdf version of the Zoom Meeting Schedule is put in ParentSquare that only parents can access.
+For parents' convenience there are links to encrypted and password protected versions of the schedules.

 Participants have to be approved to join